 Theodore Sasson is Director of Programs of the Jack, Joseph and Morton Mandel Foundation and Director of the Mandel Institute for Nonprofit Leadership.
 A sociologist by training, he has written widely in the fields of diaspora studies, heritage tourism, Israeli politics, American Jewish opinion, American Jewish demography and criminology.
 He is the author of The New American Zionism (New York University Press, 2014), several previous books and dozens of scholarly articles and research monographs.
 His essays have appeared in The Forward, Tablet Magazine, The Jewish Week, The Jerusalem Post, Sh’ma Magazine and other periodicals.
 He is a Middlebury College professor on extended leave of absence for service to the Foundation.

 Liana Brodsky is the Assistant Director of the Mandel Institute for Nonprofit Leadership.
 Previously she served as the Director of Programs at ShalomLearning, a nonprofit dedicated to providing technology-based Judaics and Hebrew curriculum for Jewish educational institutions.
 Previously, she was the Teen Program Manager at the Jewish Community Centers of Greater Boston, coordinating the Diller Teen Fellows.
 Ms. Brodsky volunteers as a Board Member of Yad Chessed, an organization working to support local Jews in financial distress, as well as with Jewish Big Brothers Big Sisters of Greater Boston.
 She was selected as one of Combined Jewish Philanthropies “Chai in the Hub” winners; the top 18 most influential young Jews in Boston.
 Ms. Brodsky received her B.S. in Early Childhood Education/Child & Family Studies and her M.Ed. in Early Childhood Education both from Lesley University.
-She recently received a certificate in Experiential Jewish Education from Yeshiva University.
+Additionally, she received a certificate in Experiential Jewish Education from Yeshiva University.

 “The Mandel Institute will strengthen leadership of nonprofit institutions that serve the general public and the Jewish community—a top priority for the Foundation.”– Jehuda Reinharz, President, Jack, Joseph and Morton Mandel Foundation –